orsenthil/senthil.learntosolveit.com-deploy/posts/2020/10/02/mahatma-gandhi.rst

-    has always scorned the use of force; a man of wisdom and humility, armed with resolve and inflexible consistency, who has devoted all his strength to the up lifting of his people and the betterment of their lot; a man who has confronted the brutality of Europe with the dignity of the simple human being, and thus at all times risen superior.
+    has always scorned the use of force; a man of wisdom and humility, armed with resolve and inflexible consistency, who has devoted all his strength to the up lifting of his people and the betterment of their lot; a man who has confronted the brutality of {{% wikipedia article="Europe" %}} with the dignity of the simple human being, and thus at all times risen superior.

     Generations to come, it may be, will scarce believe that such a one as this